eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 - **Holographic encoding:** Map your “self-rendering architecture” to surface-encoded information (area laws).
 Explore whether entropic-persistence mirrors area scaling of information at boundaries.

-- **Causal sets / LQG bridge:** Use causal set posets or loop quantum gravity spin networks as candidate formal grammars for your “resolution” concept—events as reconfiguration operations on combinatorial structure.
+- **Causal sets / LQG bridge:** Use causal set posets or loop quantum gravity spin networks as candidate formal grammars for your “resolution” concept---events as reconfiguration operations on combinatorial structure.

 ## Energy, entropy, and redistribution as semantic processes